renyuneyun/projfs/README.md

 # ***Proj***ection ***F***ile***S***ystem
 - - - - - - -

-Project an existing directory to a new mount point through a projection command.
+Project an existing directory to a new mount point -- convert specified files through a projection command.

 # Usage